ucsd-ets/dsmlpstoragecontroller-pyclient/README.md

 ## Description

 This repository is for the Python client of the DSMLP Storage Controller gRPC Service.
 The name of the Python package is `dsmlpstoragecontrollerclient`.
-For more information, please refer to the provided [example](https://github.com/ucsd-ets/dsmlpstoragecontroller-pyclient/blob/main/src/dsmlpstoragecontrollerclient/example.py).
+If you would like to use the client with command line arguments, please refer to [client.py](https://github.com/ucsd-ets/dsmlpstoragecontroller-pyclient/blob/main/src/dsmlpstoragecontrollerclient/client.py).

+**Minimum Python Version:** 3.10

 ## Required for Client Operations